DELIVERING THE FINEST. TO THE FINEST IN THE WORLD.

 The Wolseley City gold signage project came to us via our website ‘Roman’ page link and immediately had my full attention, as Chris Wood, head of Wolseley City graphic design unfolded the story.

-The Wolseley City was already established as a luxury restaurant and bar venue in the heart and Gateway to the City.
+The Wolseley City was already established as a luxury restaurant and bar venue in the heart and Gateway to the City, when we first encountered the project.

 Origins